w3c/Guide/process/predicting-milestones.md

 Each Candidate Recommendation review comment must be documented, the changes made (if any) and rationale for the change documented, and the agreement or disagreement of the reviewer to the change also documented.

->
-Processing Wide Review comments
+> Time: Processing Wide Review comments
 : There is no minimum duration for responding to wide review comments.
 {:.time}

->
-Processing Wide Review comments
+> Tips: Processing Wide Review comments
 : Deal with comments as they come in, rather than waiting until the end of the wide review period.
 Besides saving time, this can also avoid duplicate comments.
 >
   Maintain a draft Disposition of Comments.
 This allows commentors to see that their comment has been received and what the status of the response is.
 It also allows the Working Group to track the overall progress of the review.
 The Disposition of Comments will be needed during transition to CR.